no10ds/rapid/docs/contributing.md

 <!-- TODO: Replace with a make command -->

-To launch a staic scan on the infrastructure, you can run `checkov -d ./infrastructure`.
+To launch a static scan on the infrastructure, you can run `checkov -d ./infrastructure`.

 [checkov](https://www.checkov.io/) is used to check for flaws in the AWS architecture.